top of page

 Westvleteren: a rare beer to be earned

-- 2 min read
+• 2 min read

 While Orval is a legend to be shared, Westvleteren is a secret that must be earned!
 Often crowned ‘the world’s best beer’, it is as rare as a hidden treasure.

 At Saint Sixtus Abbey, time does not move at the market’s pace, but to that of the Rule of Saint Benedict.
-Here, there are no flashy labels on the bottle; only the cork reveals the colour of the experience that awaits you…
+Here, there are no flashy labels on the bottle; only the capsule reveals the colour of the experience that awaits you…

 Brewing to live, not to sell